yaweiliu/yaweiliu.github.io/research_notes/notes/202104018_Dynamics simulations of self-assembly of nanoparticles (Tutorial III_Visulizing model).md

     np.savetxt(f, atoms, fmt='%3d %.6f %.6f %.6f', delimiter=' ')
 ```

-Then one can open the ```xyz``` file with VMD to visualise the model.
+Then one can open the ```xyz``` file with VMD to visualize the model.
 I often use an VMD script to do this so the render properties can be easily controlled.
-Here is an example of the VMD script:
+Here is an example of the VMD script named ```vmd.tcl```:

 ```
 color change rgb  0 0.122 0.467 0.706 ;# blue